voxility2010/Issue-Reported-Chatbot/README.md

 After collecting the required information, the chatbot displays a full structured summary and asks the user for confirmation.

-Once confirmed, a ticket is generated, for example:
+Once confirmed, a ticket is generated.

+Example:

 ```text
 TCK-93CC5F49